 Weight lifting for women has become very popular in recent years.
-Once considered to be solely the domain of men, nowadays we don’t bat an eyelid seeing women lifting weights.
+Once considered the domain of men solely, nowadays, we don’t bat an eyelid seeing women lifting weights.

-Along with improving our appearance, weight lifting enables us to become stronger and experience the other benefits this form of exercise can deliver.
+Along with improving our appearance, weight lifting enables us to become stronger and experience the other benefits this exercise can deliver.

 And it’s not just young adults who are taking it up.
-Weight lifting is also becoming increasingly popular with older women and men who want to experience its advantages.
+Weight lifting is also becoming increasingly popular with older women and men who are taking it up to safeguard against falls and bone breaks.

-In this article, we will discuss the facts and the myths of weight lifting for women.
-We will also look at some of its benefits and three exercises, that when combined, will give you a total body workout.
+This article discusses the facts and the myths of weight lifting for women.
+It also looks at some of its primary benefits.

 Table of Contents